2009 West Papua earthquakes

+Earthquake

+There were twenty-three aftershocks above magnitude 5.0 and another at magnitude 6.0.
+The earthquakes were also felt in nearby Papua New Guinea and Darwin, Australia.

+Impact

 An official of World Vision International, a humanitarian aid organization, said ten buildings had been destroyed, including several hotels and the house of a government official.
 Officials said three people, who had been staying at the Mutiara hotel in the city of Manokwari, were pulled alive from the rubble and taken to a hospital.
 Two hotels collapsed in the quake.
-There have been twenty-three aftershocks above magnitude 5.0 and another at magnitude 6.0.
-The earthquakes were also felt in nearby Papua New Guinea and Darwin, Australia.